nablang/nablang/doc/nabla/basic-syntax.md

     foo.b?    # false
     foo.b = 1 # Foo{true, true}

+Like local constants, struct can be local-only:

+    local struct Foo[
+      ...
+    ]

 [design NOTE]: only boolean converter is available, but we can use lambda's as converter.

 [design NOTE]: if we allow methods defined under `struct`, then the difference from `class` is unclear (let `struct` mutate members? but how about more members?)